ryanyen2/Scholet/README.md

-# AI Institute Visualization
+# Scholet

 ## Basic Idea
-The project is a visualization of the AI Institute at the University of Waterloo.
-The visualization will be interactive and will allow users to explore the institute's research and collaborations in a variety of ways.
-The visualization will be built using Svelte and D3.js.
+The project is a visualization of the scholar/publications.
+The visualization will be interactive and will allow users to explore the community's research and collaborations in a variety of ways.
+The visualization was built with Svelte and D3.js.

 ## Project Structure